 IEA Riding Team- The Trottin' Tigers IEA team is open to local riders grades 6-8 (middle school) and grades 9-12 (junior varsity and varsity high school team).
 Team members participate in weekly team practices, events and shows.
 The focus of this team is to create educated horsemen capable of competing in IEA competition, all while learning proper animal husbandry, stable management and tack fitting and care.
 Tryouts are held in late July of each year.
 Our team packet for the 2017-2018 school year is available now upon request at firstname.lastname@example.org.

-Tiger Talent Equestrian Camp- Aimed at high school riders (rising high school freshman through recent high school graduates/rising college freshmen) who aspire to ride on a college equestrian team, TTEC provides riders with twice daily riding instruction with our IHSA team coaches.
-With horses drawn in IHSA format, riders take group lessons at their IHSA appropriate level.
+Tiger Talent Equestrian Camp- Aimed at high school riders (rising high school freshman through recent high school graduates/rising college freshman).
+The purpose of this camp To provide high school students with an opportunity to improve horsemanship and equitation skills along with enjoying the fellowship of other like-minded equestrians from different areas of the state and country.
+The camp is designed to increase the horse knowledge, horsemanship skills and showing techniques of the advanced rider as well as to introduce beginner riders to the basics of horsemanship and correct riding practices.
+Riders will learn about Intercollegiate Horse Show Association (IHSA) competition format along with other collegiate equestrian platforms while riding daily with Clemson University’s coaching staff.
+TTEC provides riders will twice daily riding instruction with our IHSA head coach.
 Riders have the opportunity to ride a number of different level-appropriate horses and will leave with ample exercises that are sure to be formative in their riding careers.
-This residential camp also provides riders with a campus experience, including tours of campus, eating in the dining hall, sleeping in dorms, and a trip to our famous ice cream store- 55 Exchange.
-Other activities include shopping for Clemson gear in downtown Clemson, a bonfire, learning about Clemson admissions from the CAFLS recruiter, and video footage review with the coaches.
-For more information , please contact us at firstname.lastname@example.org.
+This residential camp also provides riders with a campus experience, including tours of campus, eating in the dining hall, sleeping in dorms, and a trip to our famous ice cream store – 55 Exchange.
+Other activities include shopping for Clemson gear in downtown Clemson, a bonfire, and video review footage with the head coach.
+Please contact us at email@example.com for more information.
 Space is limited, register early.
+HUNT SEAT ONLY.
 The registration portal opens February 15th of each year.
+Informational Packet

 Volunteer Opportunities- The CU Equine Center always appreciates community and campus volunteers.
 There are a number of ways to volunteer at the CUEC, including working with the CLEAT program, as a stable hand or assisting with other programs as needs arise.
 Please contact us for volunteer opportunities at email@example.com.